cjdbarlow/Part-One/compensation.md

         K<sup>+</sup> increases by 0.6mmol.L<sup>-1</sup> per 0.1 unit fall in pH.
     * Bone
     Exchange of Na<sup>+</sup> and Ca<sup>2+</sup> in bone.
-        * Leads to demineralisation and release of alkaline compounds.
+        * Leads to demineralisation and release of alkaline compounds
 * Respiratory compensation
 Occurs in minutes.
     * Rapid response